This article will tell you how to get started using the PGP encryption method with StartMail.

 - For more information on exporting your public key, follow this link.

-- For more information how to change your PGP Passphrase, follow this link.
+- For more information on how to change your PGP Passphrase, follow this link.

 - For more information on setting up PGP encryption using your email client, follow this link.